brown2020/gameoflife/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 — see the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgments